 Click Here for tab for Californication by Red Hot Chili Peppers

-A fairly laid-back alternative rock song that is considered a quintessential ‘must learn’ for not just Chili Peppers fans, but anyone who’s interested in some really cool riffs and a great guitar solo.
-Despite the song’s tremendous success, the band has noted the music was quite difficult to put together as the lyrics had been written first, but they couldn’t decide how the music should support it.
+A fairly laid-back alternative rock song that is considered a quintessential ‘must learn’ for not just Chili Pepper fans, but anyone who’s interested in some really cool riffs and a great guitar solo.
+Despite the song’s tremendous success, the band has noted the music was quite difficult to put together as the lyrics had been written first and they couldn’t decide how the music should support it.

-This is another fairly slow solo where you get a lot of time to think about the notes you’re hitting, try to make sure things like the pitch of your bends are matching that of the original song.
-You also don’t need too much gain here, but if you can grit things up just a tiny bit it’s really going to make those notes pop.
+This is another fairly slow solo where you have a lot of time to think about the notes you’re hitting.
+Try to make sure things like the pitch of your bends are matching that of the original song.
+You also don’t need too much gain here, but if you can grit things up just a tiny bit, it’s really going to make those notes pop.